Bit-Quill/aws-secrets-manager-rotation-lambdas/SecretsManagerInfluxDBMultiUserRotation/README.md

 # Amazon InfluxDB Multi User Rotator

 ## Getting Started
 The InfluxDB Multi-User Rotator is used to rotate a user's authorization token or credentials with the use of the AWS Secrets Manager.
-The Multi-user rotator operates by using an operator authenticated session to rotate a users token or credentials with a new permission identical token or credential.
+The Multi-user rotator operates by using an operator authenticated session to rotate a user's token or credentials with a new permission identical token or credential.
 The rotating token or credentials can have any permissions, and the Secrets Manager token must be an operator token.
 See [InfluxDB Documentation](https://docs.influxdata.com/influxdb/v2/admin/tokens) for how to create and manage tokens.
-The benefit of using an operator to rotate a users token is that the rotating user does not require the associated read and write permissions to complete the token rotation.
+The benefit of using an operator token to rotate a user's token is that the rotating user does not require the associated read and write permissions to complete the token rotation.

 ### InfluxDB Multi-user Token Rotation State Diagram

-The InfluxDB Multi-user Token Rotation State Diagram illustrates how an admin users token authenticates the rotation of another users token with each successful step provided by the `Secrets Manager`.
+The InfluxDB Multi-user Token Rotation State Diagram illustrates how an admin user's token authenticates the rotation of another user's token with each successful step provided by the `Secrets Manager`.

 ```mermaid
 stateDiagram-v2